Ports of Auckland’s cornerstone community event, SeePort, will look different in 2021.

 You’ll find plenty of affordable, family-friendly fare from our vendors; fill up with a wholesome lunch or cool down with an ice cream (or two!).
 Our food vendors are using eco-friendly packaging where they can, doing their bit for the environment.
 Help keep our waterfront tidy by disposing of waste at our recycling stations.
 Free water stations are dotted around the wharf – BYO bottle and stay hydrated.

-From 5pm on the Sunday evening you may bring your own alcoholic beverages in small quantities to enjoy during the concert.
-SeePort Festival is a family-friendly event and we encourage responsible drinking.
+From 4pm you may bring your own alcoholic beverages in small quantities to enjoy during the concert.
+SeePort is a family-friendly event and we encourage responsible drinking.
 Please minimise the amount of glass brought on to the wharf.
 No spirits.
 Anyone found to be intoxicated will be asked to leave the event.
 Please be considerate of your fellow festival-goers.

 The sun in January can be extremely harsh.
-We provide as much shade as possible (and water misters to keep you extra cool) but we do encourage you to wear sunscreen and a hat.
+We do encourage you to wear sunscreen and a hat.
 Arrived unprepared?
-We have free sunscreen stations on the wharf for you to use – you can also pick up your own SeePort hat at the info desk on the wharf.
+We have free sunscreen stations on the wharf for you to use.

 SeePort Festival is a smokefree event.
-No smoking is allowed anywhere on site.
+No smoking or vaping is allowed anywhere on site.

 Our partners help us create a fantastic festival year in and year out – many of which rely on hard working volunteers both at SeePort and out in our communities.
 Thank you!